-In addition to the standard version control system functions, you can select Tools > Git > Remote Repository > Pull topull changes from the remote repository.
+To pull changes from the remote repository, select Pull.
 If there are locally modified files, you are prompted to stash the changes.
-Select Tools > Options > Version Control > Git and then select the Pull with rebase check box to perform a rebase operation while pulling.
+Select Preferences > Version Control > Git and then select the Pull with rebase check box to perform a rebase operation while pulling.

 To manage remote repositories available in Git, select Tools > Git > Remote Repository > Manage Remotes.
 Double-click the names and URLs of the remote repositories to edit them.